Meta product manager interviews are really challenging. The questions are difficult, specific to Meta, and cover a wide range of topics.

 - How you set your team up for success

-We've listed the top ten execution questions that Meta tends to ask, according to data from Glassdoor.
+We've listed some very typical execution questions asked by Meta since 2022, according to data from Glassdoor.
 Once again, it's a good idea to develop a framework to answer these questions.

-For more information, check out our article on how to ace the Meta execution interview.
+For a deeper look at how to ace this part of the interview, check out our article on how to ace the Meta execution interview.

-- Facebook groups usage dropped 10% — what do you do?
+- Instagram feed engagement drops 10% - what do you do? (video solution)

 - Facebook newsfeed engagement dropped by 2% — what do you do?